keneanung/nexus-scripts/packages/nexus-package-manager/README.md

 # Installation #

+**Note** This package is only supported for browsers.
+Mobile and desktop apps are currently unable to support parts of the package.

 Download [the latest version of the package manager](https://keneanung.github.io/nexus-package-manager/nexusPackageManager.nxs) and install it in Nexus via the `Reflex Packages` menu option.
 Afterwards, a new UI tab should appear, which lets you interact with the manager.

 # Usage #